-Boston, MA Weather Forecast & Climate Guide
+Boston, MA Climate Guide

 Climate type: Humid continental (Köppen Dfa)